 The NEMS Commercial Sector Demand Module is designed to accept user inputs for gamma and median building lifetime, by building type.
 This flexibility enables the Module to reflect the distinguishing characteristics of the different building types.
 The median building lifetime and gamma values are assumed to be the same across geographic regions.
-The current values for these model inputs, based on analysis of data from the previous three CBECS and other sources referenced in Appendix A, are presented in Table 4.
+The gamma values are also assumed to be constant over age and over vintages for each building type.
+The current values for median building lifetime and gamma, based on analysis of data from the previous five CBECS and other sources referenced in Appendix A, are presented in Table 4.